CslaGenFork/CslaGenFork/README.md

 Other projects
 ---
 2017 Sep 04 - Rules sample moved to CslaContrib ![](https://raw.github.com/CslaGenFork/CslaGenFork/master/Support/Home/Home_star.png)
-- The rules in CslaGenFork library were added to [CslaContrib library] (https://github.com/MarimerLLC/cslacontrib);
+- The rules in CslaGenFork library were added to [CslaContrib library](https://github.com/MarimerLLC/cslacontrib);
 - They are available on NuGet as **cslacontrib**

 2013 Jan 27 - DeepLoad sample v3.0.1 - download here (*link is missing...*)